-This simple process will show you how to make some very tasty leftover mashed potato patties, using any vegetable leftovers you may have from your Sunday lunch.
-These patties can also be made from any leftovers from Christmas dinner or Thanksgiving dinner of course.
+This simple recipe shows you how to make some very tasty leftover mashed potato patties, using any vegetable leftovers you may have from your Sunday lunch.

 Mashed Potato or Roasties?

-I am not sure exactly what had happened as the potatoes had only been boiling for about 10 minutes, but they had disintegrated very quickly – probably because of the type of potatoes that I had not ever used before.
+I am not sure exactly what had happened as the potatoes had only been boiling for about 10 minutes, but they had disintegrated very quickly – probably because of the type of potatoes that I had never used before.

 Which vegetables can I recook in these potato cakes?

 Well in these cakes I have used carrot, sugar snaps, potatoes, onion, cheese, egg and some bacon.
-But if you had broccoli, cauliflower, beans, parsnip, cabbage or any other vegetable leftover, I am sure you could incorporate them as well.
+But if you had broccoli, cauliflower, beans, parsnip, cabbage or any other vegetable leftover, you could incorporate them as well.